VIDEO: George Clooney Spotted Directing New Movie In Watertown

 WATERTOWN (CBS) — There was a star sighting on a snowy day in Watertown Friday.
 George Clooney was spotted at filming for his new movie “The Tender Bar.”

-Clooney, wearing a winter hat and jeans, was directing a scene at Bemis Park off Waltham Street.READ MORE: Massachusetts Reports 1,679 New COVID Cases; Hospitalizations Drop Below 1,000
+Clooney, wearing a winter hat and jeans, was directing a scene at Bemis Park off Waltham Street.READ MORE: Child Tax Credit: How Expanded Credit Works And Why It Means More Money To Parents

 In January, Clooney was spotted in Ipswich scouting locations for the Amazon Studios project.
 According to The Hollywood Reporter, “American Horror Story” actress Lily Rabe will be joining “X-Men” actor Tye Sheridan and Cambridge native Ben Affleck in leading roles.